Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Discussions

-2) MSBAM-b4 denotes that there are 4 branches in the model.
-Two branches with $T=32$ and $T=16$ are added.

-The results of experiments demonstrate that adding more scales cannot obviously improve performance of the original model.
-To save the computational resource, two branches is enough for the MSBAM.

-In addition, to validate the effectiveness of asymmetric features and the length of slide window, two experiments are utilized as well.
-The average accuracy is shown in TABLE \ref{asy-window}.
-MSBAM-asy means that the asymmetric feature extractors are replaced with a convolution layer.
-The convolution layer has 16 kernels, and the kernel size and stride are 3*3.
-MSBAM-1s means that length of slide window is changed to 1 second.

-The result of MSBAM-asy shows that the asymmetric features are important to improve the performance of the model, and the MSBAM-1s indicates that the longer slide window has a great superiority for our method.
-We suppose that the multi-scales structure give MSBAM sensitivity in temporal dimension.
-It makes MSBAM capturing more effective features than MSBAM-1s.
-In addition, larger time scales for extractor may capture more continuous and long stride relevant feature, which is benefit for emotion recognition task.
+As shown in Table~\ref{ablation}, we could find that FNL played an important role in the model.
+One possible explanation is that the FNL is able to scale the features of each branch into the same shape and value domain.
+Because of the discrepancy of convolution kernels, the feature maps of each branch have different length and value range.
+These feature maps were transformed to 40 features with the range of 0 to 1 after being processed by the FNL.
+This procedure may reduce the influence of the weight bias introduced by the discrepancy.
+In brief, removing all parts of the branches in temporal feature extractor block, or the spatial feature extractor block will reduce the accuracies obtained by the original MSBAM.
+These results indicate that MSBAM performs better than its variant.

+To further evaluate the performance of MSBAM, we further conducted the multiple classification tasks of the four categories of emotions, i.e., high valence and high arousal, high valence and low arousal, low valence and high arousal, and low valence and low arousal, as in previous study~\cite{Cao2020EEG}.
+The MSBAM yielded the accuracy of $99.20 \pm 0.86$.

-Although performs better than all the baseline methods, the MSBAM still has several defects could be optimized.
-In current study, only the DEAP dataset was adopted to evaluate the performance, more datasets should be used to verify the effectiveness of the proposed MSBAM.
-Besides, In Table~\ref {t_acc}, we could find that all methods can obtain accuracy above 80\%.
-However, there exists a problem of data leakage because of the approach to obtain the training data and test data trial-dependent method, which is a common phenomenon in existing DL models.
-Few studies try to evaluate the DL models on more challenging scenarios, trial-independent classification within subject and subject-independent classification~\cite{ding2021tsception}.
-These two scenarios should be adopted in future studies when we evaluate the DL models to avoid data leakage and biased evaluation.
+Although the MSBAM shows better performance than all the baseline methods, some limitations should be mentioned.
+In the Table~\ref {t_acc}, we could find that all methods can obtain accuracy above 80\%.
+However, there exists a problem of data leakage because of the approach to obtaining the training data and testing data for all the trial-dependent method, which is a common phenomenon in existing DL models~\cite{ding2021tsception, 10.1007/978-981-16-2336-3_3}.
+A few studies try to evaluate the DL models on more challenging scenarios, trial-independent classification within subject~\cite{ding2021tsception, 10.1007/978-981-16-2336-3_3} and subject-independent classification~\cite{HU2021177, zhao2021plug}.
+Those two scenarios should be adopted in future studies when we evaluate the DL models to avoid data leakage and biased evaluation.